 Emmy Award winner Kate McKinnon returns for her ninth season on NBC’s iconic late-night franchise "Saturday Night Live."

-McKinnon won the Emmy for Outstanding Supporting Actress in a Comedy Series in 2016 and 2017 and was nominated in 2014, 2015, 2018 and 2019 for her work on "Saturday Night Live."
+McKinnon won the Emmy for Outstanding Supporting Actress in a Comedy Series in 2016 and 2017, with additional nominations in 2014, 2015, 2018, 2019 and 2020 for her work on "Saturday Night Live."
 In addition, she earned a Critics’ Choice Award for Best Actress in a Comedy Series in 2016.

 McKinnon has entertained millions of viewers with her critically acclaimed impression of Hillary Rodham Clinton as well as other notable public figures, including Jeff Sessions, Kellyanne Conway, Ellen DeGeneres and the late Supreme Court Justice Ruth Bader Ginsburg.